Celiashea/Women-Study-Abroad/README_en.md

 Hey superstar sisters! 👋

 I started this repo as a space for us to uplift each other as we navigate studying abroad.
-Let's share tips, women-only programs, scholarships, and any other wisdom that can help smooth the journey.
+Let's share application tips, women-only programs, scholarships, and any other wisdom that can help smooth the journey.

-Studying overseas is an adventure, but it's nicer with friends! 🤝 Let's build an empowering community where we can collaborate, motivate, and learn from one another.
+Studying overseas is an adventure, but it's better with friends! 👭 Let's build an empowering community where we can collaborate, motivate, and learn from one another.

 Get involved by: